gislite/webgis-pub/README.md

 ##

-This website is based on https://demo.mapserver.org/tutorial/ and has undergone significant improvements.
+The idea of this website is based on https://demo.mapserver.org/tutorial/ and has undergone significant improvements.

 Went through a series of refactoring.